Anas-Bdev/Namaa-Backend/README.md

 Before running the application, ensure all required settings are configured in `appsettings.json`.

-You only need to modify this file with your local or development values.
+Modify the values according to your local or development environment.

 ---

-## 📌 Required Settings

-- PostgreSQL connection string
-- JWT secret key
-- External API keys (if used)

----

-## 📌 Full Example Configuration
+## 📌 Example Configuration

 ```json
 {